automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nigersaurus.md

 # Nigersaurus
-## Description: This African sauropod had a huge number of teeth.
+## This African sauropod had a huge number of teeth.